abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 - This is a page object model framework created using Selenium, Specflow & C#.
 - The framework is capable of running tests on real browsers as well as in headless mode.
 It also supports cross browser testing (Chrome & Edge at the moment).
 - The framework also has a function to capture screenshots of the page where the test fails.
+The screenshot folder can be accessed from ../bin/Debug directory.

 B. Framework Description: